paulternate/cf-venafi-automation/docs/02-one-time-aws-account-setup/README.md

 If you're not sure, please consult your instructor.

-## The Venafi One-Time Setup Template
+## The Venafi One-Time AWS Setup Template

 | Type | Description | S3 | Source |
 | - | - | - | - |